-We are pleased to see The Early Years Healthy Development Review Report published today, focusing on infants’ first 1,001 critical days, starting from pregnancy through to the age of two.
+The Early Years Healthy Development Review Report focuses on infants’ first 1,001 critical days, starting from pregnancy through to the age of two.

 In addition, the report reinforces the work of NHS England and NHS Improvement to implement the NHS Long Term Plan, which includes a requirement that all maternity services be accredited to UNICEF UK Baby Friendly Initiative standards.
-There is a focus on excellent universal infant feeding support for all families, irrespective of feeding type.
-This report relays the feedback from parents about the positive impact breastfeeding can have on confidence and self-esteem, including access to breastfeeding support groups and peer networks.
+There is a focus on excellent universal infant feeding support for all families, irrespective of feeding type, and feedback is provided from parents on the positive impact breastfeeding can have on confidence and self-esteem.

 Click here to read the full report.